fabarea/messenger/README.rst

   version next to a plain text within the same email.
 * Body message can be written in **Markdown syntax** alongside with **Fluid View Helper** which will be be rendered when sending the email.
-* A message can be queued and scheduled for mass mailing
+* Messages can be queued and scheduled for mass mailing.
+In this case, emails are sent via a scheduler task or a CLI command.

 .. image:: https://raw.github.com/fabarea/messenger/master/Documentation/Screenshot.png